Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Empircial Study Results

+(RQ4.1) Can SOLMs generalize logging statement generation across diverse code repositories?
+Software projects exhibit significant heterogeneity in logging practices due to team preferences, domain requirements, and coding conventions.
+Understanding whether SOLMs can maintain effectiveness when deployed on unseen codebases with different logging practices is crucial for determining their practical viability as general-purpose logging tools.

+(RQ4.2) How does code length affect SOLM performance in automated logging?
+Production codebases contain methods ranging from simple functions to complex implementations spanning hundreds of lines.
+Evaluating performance scaling with code length is essential to validate whether our findings about SOLM effectiveness hold across the full spectrum of code complexity.

-\textbf{Approach.} To evaluate the cross-repository generalization ability of SOLMs, we design an experiment that trains models on a subset of repositories from the dataset and tests them on a distinct, non-overlapping set of repositories.
+\textbf{Approach.} (RQ4.1) To evaluate the cross-repository generalization ability of SOLMs, we design an experiment that trains models on a subset of repositories from the dataset and tests them on a distinct, non-overlapping set of repositories.
 We randomly partition the dataset into two groups, each containing five repositories, ensuring diversity in project domains.
 In each experimental run, we use one group of five repositories as the training set, three repositories from the other group as the validation set, and the remaining two repositories from the same group as the test set.
 The validation set primarily served to support RAG by providing a pool of examples from which the most similar code snippets are retrieved using the BM25 algorithm.
 This partitioning ensures that the test set represents unseen projects with potentially different coding styles and logging conventions, simulating real-world cross-repository scenarios.

 The experimental setup involves training on a subset of repositories (R1, R3, R5, R7, R9).
 It also includes validating on another subset (R2, R4, R6) and testing on unseen repositories (R8, R10) in the first configuration.
 The second configuration, meanwhile, trains on Apache-dominated repositories (R1, R3, R5, R7, R9) and tests on non-Apache repositories.
 For this experiment, we select the two best-performing 7B SOLMs from RQ2.1: Mistral and Qwen2.5-coder.
 We fine-tune these models using the best-performing strategy identified in prior experiments, combining LoRA with RAG.

+(RQ4.2) To comprehensively understand how code length impacts automated logging performance, we construct two test sets from the AL-Bench dataset: Test-Short containing code snippets with less than 512 tokens and Test-Long containing snippets exceeding 512 tokens.
+This division enables us to analyze whether model performance and the effectiveness of different strategies vary with code complexity, as longer code segments typically contain more intricate control flows and multiple logging-worthy events.